-When a respondent is found not responsible for a Policy violation, but nevertheless is found to have engaged in inappropriate conduct-for example, inappropriate remarks that do not rise to the level of a violation of this Policy-the University may, in its discretion, require the respondent to receive appropriate education, training, or other sanctions as deemed appropriate under the Student Code of Conduct.
+When a respondent is found not responsible for a Policy violation, but nevertheless is found to have engaged in inappropriate conduct-for example, inappropriate remarks that do not rise to the level of a violation of this Policy-the University may, in its discretion, require the respondent to receive appropriate education and/or training.
 The University may also recommend counseling or other support services for the complainant or respondent.